TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. class:: MozillaCookieJar(filename, delayload=None, policy=None)

-   A :class:`FileCookieJar` that can load from and save cookies to disk in the Mozilla ``cookies.txt`` file format (which is also used by the Lynx and Netscape browsers).
+   A :class:`FileCookieJar` that can load kutoka and save cookies to disk in the Mozilla ``cookies.txt`` file format (which is also used by the Lynx and Netscape browsers).